Krzysztofz01/pixel-sorter/README.md

   -d, --direction string                        Pixel sorting direction in intervals.
 Options: [ascending, descending, shuffle, random]. (default "ascending")
   -h, --help                                    help for pixel-sorter
       --input-media-path string                 The path of the input media file to be processed.
   -i, --interval-determinant string             Parameter used to determine intervals.
-Options: [brightness, hue, mask, absolute, edge]. (default "brightness")
+Options: [brightness, hue, saturation, mask, absolute, edge]. (default "brightness")
   -l, --interval-lower-threshold float          The lower threshold of the interval determination process.
 Options: [0.0 - 1.0]. (default 0.1)
   -k, --interval-max-length int                 The max length of the interval.
 Zero means no length limits.
   -r, --interval-max-length-random-factor int   The value representing the range of values that can be randomly subtracted or added to the max interval length.
-Options: [0 <=]
+Options: [>= 0]
   -u, --interval-upper-threshold float          The upper threshold of the interval determination process.
 Options: [0.0 - 1.0]. (default 0.9)
   -m, --mask                                    Exclude the sorting effect from masked out ares of the image.
       --mask-image-path string                  The path of the mask image file used to process the input media.